 Once you have an average, subtract 18 days from the length of your shortest cycle.
 This is the first day you're likely to be fertile.
 Next, subtract 11 days from the length of your longest cycle.
 This is the last day you're likely to be fertile.
 Having sex between those two dates will give you the best shot at getting pregnant.

-- Use a basal body thermometer.
-They’re more sensitive than standard ones and will show temperature changes down to a fraction of a degree.
+Use a basal body thermometer.
+It's more sensitive than a standard one and will show temperature changes down to a fraction of a degree.
 You can get them at many pharmacies for less than $20.

-- Take your temperature at the same time each morning, always before you get out of bed.
+Take your temperature at the same time each morning.
+Always do it before you get out of bed.
 (To make it easier, keep the thermometer on your nightstand.)
 Even getting up to go to the bathroom can affect your body temperature.
-So can smoking, drinking, or getting a bad night’s sleep.
+So can smoking, drinking, or getting a bad night's sleep.